Skip to content

 Press the Analyze button to run the AI model.
 On first use, the 67 MB DistilBERT model downloads and caches — subsequent analyses are instant.

-See the overall positive, negative, or mixed sentiment result with a confidence percentage and colour-coded confidence bar.
+See the overall positive, negative, or mixed sentiment result with a confidence percentage and color-coded confidence bar.

 For multi-sentence text, each sentence is analyzed individually — see exactly where sentiment shifts across your document.